-The Companies Act, Cap 386 requires the directors to prepare financial statements for each financial period which give a true and fair view of the state of affairs of the group and the company as at the end of the reporting period and of the profit or loss of their operations for that period.
+The Companies Act, Cap 386 requires the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Group and the Company as at the end of the reporting period and of the profit or loss of their operations for that period.
 In preparing those financial statements, the directors are required to:

-- adopt the going concern basis unless it is inappropriate to presume that the group and the company will continue in business; - select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - account for income and charges relating to the accounting period on the accruals basis; and - value separately the components of asset and liability items.
+- adopt the going concern basis unless it is inappropriate to presume that the Group and the Company will continue in business; - select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - account for income and charges relating to the accounting period on the accruals basis; and - value separately the components of asset and liability items.

-The directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the group and the company, and to enable them to ensure that the financial statements have been properly prepared in accordance with the Companies Act, Cap 386.
+The directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group and the Company, and to enable them to ensure that the financial statements have been properly prepared in accordance with the Companies Act, Cap 386.
 This responsibility includes designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
-They are also responsible for safeguarding the assets of the group and the company, and for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+They are also responsible for safeguarding the assets of the Group and the Company, and for taking reasonable steps for the prevention and detection of fraud and other irregularities.